Sizing Conductors for Parallel Power Production Systems

 Integrating Overcurrent and Ground-Fault Protection

 A parallel power system has multiple sources of current, so robust protection is essential.
 A dedicated overcurrent device (breaker or fuse) must be installed for the power production source to protect the interconnecting conductors.
 Furthermore, the addition of a new power source must not compromise the existing ground-fault protection for the service.
-The system must be designed so that all fault currents are properly detected and interrupted.
+The system must be designed so that all fault currents are properly detected and interrupted; where ground-fault protection of equipment is required by other Code sections, the interconnection need to be coordinated so protection functions as intended.

 For systems involving a standby generator, this often includes a transfer switch to ensure the generator and utility are never connected simultaneously unless the system is specifically designed as a parallel interactive system.
 A manual transfer switch is a common device used to provide this isolation safely.
 For more advanced applications, a listed power control system (PCS) can actively manage power flow and ensure all components operate within safe limits.